MonChiSub/TheWarWithin-TSM_Group_Setup/README.md

 # Changes to the Setup

+> 03/01/2025 Changes
+> - Added 3 missing items to other groups

 > 24/12/2024 Changes
 > - A few operations still had undercut set to 1s, now changed to not undercut anything anymore.
 Last posted is first bought, so no need to undercut, ever.
 > - Added a few TWW Recipes which were missing